2024–2026 Georgian protests

-The 2024–2025 Georgian protests began on 28 October 2024 after the preliminary official results of the parliamentary election of 26 October were announced.
+The 2024–2026 Georgian protests (საქართველოს საპროტესტო აქციები) began on 28 October 2024 after the preliminary official results of the parliamentary election of 26 October were announced.
 The ruling Georgian Dream party, led by Bidzina Ivanishvili, declared victory according to those results.
 The demonstrators claimed that the elections were fraudulent, and demanded a recount and a new election.

 A string of protests and legal challenges against the election outcome took place in the following months and escalated on 28 November when the ruling party announced that, it would "suspend" the European Union accession process until the end of 2028.
 This decision occurred against the background of Georgians' high levels of trust in the EU.

-On 4 October 2025, some parts of the opposition attempted storm the Presidential Palance to overthrow the government, but were stopped by the security forces.

 Police and ruling party-affiliated violent groups engaged in widespread violence and torture against protesters and journalists.
 Evidence circulated on social media indicating violence by the Titushky.
 The Public Defender of Georgia found that the type and severity of injuries intentionally inflicted on protesters "constitutes an act of torture".
+An investigation by BBC also revealed that the ruling party had used a chemical weapon camite against protestors, which the UN Special Rapporteur on Torture described as "absolutely in violation of human rights law."

 On 13 February 2025, the European Parliament passed a resolution stating that it does not recognize the results of both the parliamentary and presidential elections as legitimate.
 High-ranking officials of the Georgian Dream ruling party were sanctioned by the United States, United Kingdom, and a number of individual EU member states.
+On 4 October 2025, some parts of the opposition attempted to storm the Presidential Palace, but were stopped by the security forces.

 Timeline

 First wave (28 October–25 November)

+Georgian protesters starting to march towards parliament, May 2024.

 On 28 October 2024, tens of thousands of protesters rallied in Tbilisi to protest the results of the recent parliamentary elections, which President Salome Zourabichvili criticized as rife with irregularities.
 Addressing the crowd, Zourabichvili claimed the ruling Georgian Dream party employed tactics akin to those used in Russia, arguing that the election results did not accurately reflect voters' intentions.
 Officially, Georgian Dream was reported to have won over 54 percent of the vote, securing the parliamentary majority.
 President Zourabichvili, in her address, reassured demonstrators, stating, "You did not lose the election.
 They stole your vote and tried to steal your future".